ORF-4450/RobotLib/README.md

 *	Add ColorUtil class.
 *	Finally got the Lidar sensor hooked up and tested the wrapper class.
 It is working.
 *	Added the RollingAverage utility class.
-*	Added the Tracer class to help find long running functions that trigger the WPILib watchdog.
+*	Added the FunctionTracer class to help find long running functions that trigger the WPILib watchdog.

 R. Corn, May 28, 2022